 You’ve been through a lot, you courageous woman!
 You carried your baby for nine months, saw your own body changing, especially your belly, and endured loads of painful moments throughout your pregnancy.
-You might look at the mirror now and feel that this is not you; this is not your body nor how you want it to look like.
-Let’s be realistic and agree on this fact: it will take some time for your body to return to its pre-pregnancy shape after delivery.
+You might look at the mirror now and feel that this is not you; this is not your body nor how you want it to look.
+Let’s be realistic and agree on this fact: it will take some time for your body to return to its pre-pregnancy shape after delivery (NY Times).
 It took your body nine months to completely transform, so you can’t expect it to get back to what it was in a matter of days.
-You can surely start exercising after giving birth, but you should know exactly when to do so.
-In this article, we will guide you to the perfect timing to exercise after baby delivery.
+You can surely start exercising after giving birth, but you should know precisely when to do so.
+This article will guide you to the perfect timing to exercise after baby delivery.

-If you used to exercise while you’re pregnant, had an uncomplicated pregnancy, and easy vaginal birth, it is safe for you to start exercising a few days after delivery or whenever you feel ready.
+Suppose you used to exercise while pregnant, had an uncomplicated pregnancy, and had an easy vaginal birth.
+In that case, it is safe for you to start exercising a few days after delivery or whenever you feel ready.

 Your body would be ready for exercises that help you retain your body shape, and it’s going to be easy for you to catch up on your workout routine.

-There are plenty of online articles that can walk you through how to start exercising after delivery and you can also click here to read beneficial reviews about diet plans, postpartum exercises, and weight loss.
+There are plenty of online articles that can walk you through how to start exercising after delivery.
+You can also read beneficial reviews about diet plans, postpartum exercises, and weight loss.

 After a cesarean delivery, your body needs a longer time to heal, unlike vaginal delivery.